 Benefits of a cloud-first strategy

-There are a number of advantages that MSPs can unlock by moving some of their operations and tools to the cloud:
+MSPs can unlock many benefits of a cloud-first strategy by moving some of its operations and tools to the cloud:

 - Flexibility: When your tools run in the cloud, they tend to be more flexible.
 You don’t have to rebuild your systems if you switch from one physical office to another, for example.
 You can also easily duplicate or expand the scale of cloud-based tool deployments in order to reuse them for new customers, without having to set up new physical infrastructure to support the expansion.